Chinese entities world's biggest economic spies - Pentagon

 The United States could be in for a surprise in 2013-15 if "China successfully exploits it extensive cyber-espionage efforts and unveils new weapons systems that are on par with U.S. systems," said Capital Alpha Partners LLC, a investment analysis group, in a research note on the Pentagon report.

-China expressed its opposition to the report for painting its military development as a threat, saying it was for defensive purposes and not aimed at any country or target.

-"China is committed to maintaining and promoting the peace, stability and prosperity in the Asia Pacific region, and even the world," Foreign Ministry spokesman Hong Lei said in a statement.
-He called on the United States to halt the annual publication of the reports and do more to promote Sino-U.S. military relations.

-The report was the first by the Pentagon since President Barack Obama last year launched a policy "pivot" to reinforce U.S. influence across the Asia-Pacific region, even as planned belt-tightening shrinks the size of the military in many other parts of the world.
+The report was the first by the Pentagon since President Barack Obama last year launched a policy "pivot" to reinforce U.S. influence across the Asia-Pacific, even as planned belt-tightening shrinks the size of the military in many other parts of the world.

-That pivot has fanned unease in China, with some People's Liberation Army officers calling it an effort to fence in their country and frustrate Beijing's territorial claims.
+That pivot has fanned unease in China, with some PLA officers calling it an effort to fence in their country and frustrate Beijing's territorial claims.
 The Pentagon report identified China's rapid development of Anti-Access/Area Denial weaponry, such as missiles targeting aircraft carriers, as a potential threat to U.S. movements in Asia.

 China has advertised its long-term military ambitions with shows of new hardware, including its first test flight of a stealth fighter jet in early 2011 and its August launch of a fledgling aircraft carrier - a refitted former Soviet craft.